 If you go: Metropol Parasol, Pl. de la Encarnación, s/n, 41003 Sevilla, Spain

 Day 2: Flamenco Performance

 A flamenco show is an absolute must-do when you are in Seville, as is a tapas crawl.
-You can combine the two by opting for an organized tour in your 72 hours in Seville itinerary.
+You can combine the two by including an organized tour in your 72 hours in Seville itinerary.